mbezuidenhout/woocommerce-bookings-extensions/README.txt

 = 1.4.2 =
 * New: In the admin calendar view for the day show more details than just the order number.

+= 1.5.0 =
+* New: Added new admin option for overriding block costs for specific days

+= 1.6.0 =
+* New: Transfer options from global search to product page

 == Frequently Asked Questions ==

 = Why doesn't Adjacent Buffering work? =